antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 ![ASP.NET Core Handling SOAP Requests](Success.png)

-Using a tool like [Fiddler](http://www.telerik.com/fiddler), we can observe the requests and responses.
+Using a network monitoring tool like [Wireshark](https://www.wireshark.org/) or [Fiddler](http://www.telerik.com/fiddler), we can observe the requests and responses.

 Request from sample: